Waxing gibbous moon: All you need to know

 So the duration of four intermediate phases (waxing crescent, waxing gibbous, waning gibbous, and waning crescent) is 29.5 days in total.

-A waxing gibbous moon appears as a hump-back or convex shape in the sky from anywhere in the world.
+A waxing gibbous moon appears more than half-illuminated but less than full in the sky from anywhere in the world.
 Its percentage of illumination is also the same.
 However, it looks opposite in opposite hemispheres.

 The Golden Handle on the lunar surface

 The Golden Handle on the lunar surface.
-(Image credit: NASA, labeled by Spaceandtelescope.com)
+(Image credit: Spaceandtelescope.com)

-The Golden Handle is visible on the lunar terminator (lunar day-night boundary) when the yellowish sunlight reflects from the peak of Montes Jura (a mountain range), while Sinus Iridum (Bay of Rainbows) is still in darkness.
+The Golden Handle (a bright arc) is visible on the lunar terminator (lunar day-night boundary) when the yellowish sunlight reflects from the peak of Montes Jura (a mountain range), while Sinus Iridum (a bay) is still in darkness.

 New moon